OCHA-DAP/hdx-python-utilities/README.md

 From 2.1.2, get_tabular_rows in the Download class returns headers, iterator and a new method get_tabular_rows_as_list returns only the iterator.

+From 2.1.4, read_list_from_csv and write_list_to_csv change the order of their parameters to be more logical.
+Arguments about choosing between dict and list are all made consistent - dict_form.

 ## Overview of the Utilities

 ### Downloading files